A warm welcome

 I now work as a therapist in private practice in Exeter and at the Nautilus Rooms in Totnes.

-I am accredited by the UKCP and hold a Masters degree in Core Process Psychotherapy, a psycho-spiritual or contemplative approach to psychotherapy.
+I am accredited by the UKCP and hold a Masters degree in Core Process Psychotherapy, a psycho-spiritual approach to psychotherapy.

 I work with people interested in making the inner journey, both those starting out and those already committed to the work of inner change and personal development.

 I have been exploring the world of depth psychotherapy for thirty years, since the late 1980s.
 I have an equally long-term commitment to spiritual practice and enquiry, and my approach to psychotherapy is informed by this.

 How can psychotherapy help?

 Working with a psychotherapist gives you a private and confidential space where you can explore all that is going on for and within you, and in your life and relationships.

 You can begin to explore your innermost thoughts, beliefs, feelings and experiences in an unpressured way, and free from judgement.